lgactna/test-md-repo/readme.md

 Note how you should also put screenshots of your solution into the folder above, too.

-When you make a writeup, put the full formal name of the writeup and a brief description in that category's readme.
+When you make a writeup, put the full formal name of the writeup, a brief description in that category's readme, and the competition.
 For example:
-`- **[Coffee Break](Coffee-Break.md):** Reversing XOR encryption in a Java file` Which shows up as (without the hyperlink):
+`- **[Coffee Break](Coffee-Break.md):** Reversing XOR encryption in a Java file.
+(WolfHack F21)` Which shows up as (without the hyperlink):
-- **Coffee Break:** Reversing XOR encryption in a Java file
+- **Coffee Break:** Reversing XOR encryption in a Java file.s (WolfHack F21)

 Hyperlink the **bolded title** to your writeup file on the category's readme file.
 Likewise, hyperlink to the folder containing your challenge's assets on your writeup file.

 All writeups are Markdown files.
 They don't *have* to be named the exact same as the title, but it helps a lot.
-Please follow the following format (it helps us figure out where things came from):
+Please follow the following format:

 ```
 # Title
 - **Author:** you
 - **Tools used:** CyberChef
 - **Description:** Simple Base64 decode
+- **Difficulty (0-10):** 1 (Make your best judgement - difficulty can differ based on time taken, special knowledge necessary, etc. 5 should represent a challenge that requires several hours to solve (a high-end hard NCL problem).)

 ## Details
 - **Competition:** None